 US News’ algorithm also favors schools that spurn more students.
 To increase their rejection rates, some schools will court students through marketing materials and social media that they have no intention of accepting.
 Here’s another trick: some institutions have made it easy for students to apply via streamlined online applications, which are referred to in the industry as “fast apps.”
 Schools use this strategy to increase the size of their student body, as well as bump up their rejection rates.

 Sadly, what the rankings giant ignores is how much debt students are incurring at their schools.
 It’s a terrible omission that is certainly one reason why college tuition continues to defy inflation.
 US News rewards schools that spend freely and the rankings juggernaut doesn’t care if that requires universities to boost their prices and graduate students with staggering debt.

-I wrote a longer post about this phenomenon last year for my CBS MoneyWatch college blog.
+I wrote a post about this phenomenon years ago for CBS MoneyWatch.
 Here is the link:

-Malcolm Gladwell wrote a fascinating article for The New Yorker last year on college rankings in which he talked about the incentive of institutions to turn their campuses into lavish palaces and stick the bill with the kids:
+Malcolm Gladwell wrote a fascinating article for The New Yorker a few years ago on college rankings in which he talked about the incentive of institutions to turn their campuses into lavish palaces and stick the bill with the kids: